Find out how to pick the right broker and how a broker can help you save on car insurance.

 - You may have to pay additional flat fees when you sign up for a new insurance policy, an hourly rate or flat fee for time they have spent working on your behalf such as when making a claim, an annual management fee if you are maintaining policies through them and more.
 They can charge fees at their own discretion, but are required to be clear and up-front about them.

-As such, a broker with more fees but no commission may be more motivated to find you a good deal in the hope that you decide the fees are worth it, while a broker with no fees but higher commission might cost you a lot less or nothing at all directly, but might steer you towards unnecessarily expensive policies.
+A broker with more fees but no commission may be more motivated to find you a good deal in the hope that you decide the fees are worth it, while a broker with no fees but higher commission might cost you a lot less or nothing at all directly, but might steer you towards unnecessarily expensive policies.

 Fortunately, car insurance brokers are required to disclose their fees and incentives if you ask.
 In other words, you have the freedom to pay as much or as little for a car insurance broker as you want, but should be aware of the pros and cons of each.
 If you already have an insurance broker, find out how much it’s costing you by looking at their Statement of Advice or the Financial Services Product Disclosure Statement (PDS) that they have sent you.

 When assessing the cost of a car insurance broker, you need to decide whether the time and money they will save you is worth the fee for their services.
 Just like comparing insurance policies, getting value for money rather than finding the lowest possible price should be your main goal.
-If you are using a broker to organise and manage all of your policies, including car insurance, then paying for their time could be money well spent.
+If you are using a broker to organize and manage all of your policies, including car insurance, then paying for their time could be money well spent.

 How do I choose a broker?

-good car insurance broker should be:
+A good car insurance broker should be:

 - Transparent.
 They should disclose all fees upfront and any affiliations or conflicts of interest they might have.
 They are required to inform you of these when asked, but should do so unprompted.